 If you feel that the compressor pump is okay, and the power supply to the motor and the motor caps are good, it may be time to pay for a motor load test.

-If you opt for tearing down the compressor pump, depending on the age of the compressor and level of use (ie; did you forget to put oil in a lubed compressor?) you may want to replace the piston ring, valve plate and ALL gaskets to ensure that when you reassemble the pump, none of these items can be an issue for some time.
+If you opt for tearing down the compressor pump, depending on the age of the compressor and level of use (ie; did you forget to put oil in a lubed compressor?) you may want to replace the piston ring, valve plate, and ALL gaskets to ensure that when you reassemble the pump, none of these items can be an issue for some time.

-Make sure when you install the valve plate that it right side up, else your compressor pump will not work.
+Make sure when you install the valve plate that it is right side up, else your compressor pump will not work.

 FAQs (Frequently Asked Questions)

-It is likely that any of the following reasons could be the cause of your air compressor bogging down: extension cord use, too many power-drawing tools, failed unloader valve or a failed capacitor.
+It is likely that any of the following reasons could be the cause of your air compressor bogging down: extension cord use, too many power-drawing tools, failed unloader valve, or a failed capacitor.

 Reader Questions and Responses